Dry January for Charity: What it is and Tips on How to Get Through it

 1. Swap your beer for good cheer

 Drinking in excess can negatively affect every corner of an individual’s life.
-Hospital admissions linked to excessive alcohol consumption (1.2 million last year) are putting pressure on an under-funded NHS.
 Consider donating some of the money you save on booze to an alcohol awareness charity.

-3. Take up a new job as taxi driver
+2. Take up a new job as a taxi driver

 Going out to celebrate a friend’s birthday?
 Offer your services as designated driver and drop your pals home afterwards, in exchange for a small charity ‘tip’.
 They’ll save money on taxi fares and might feel inspired to give Dry January a try themselves next year.
 Come the next morning, you’ll be hangover-free and have the pleasure of reminding them of their embarrassing drunken antics.